Onedean/AttnTUL/README.md

 # Training and Evaluate

-You can train and evaluate the model with the following command:
+You can train and evaluate the model with the following sample command lines:

 shenzhe-mini:
 ```